marisabrantley/scroll-animation-project/README.md

 Sections on a page transition in from alternating sides when scrolling down.
 The opposite happens when scrolling up the page.

-I used the logo, modeling photos, and text from my old handmade flower accessories show on Etsy.
+I used the logo, modeling photos, and text from my old handmade flower accessories shop on Etsy.

 ## Objective
 * Use CSS transitions to have the sections smoothly ease in.